Species Survival Plan

 Fawns weigh approximately 10 pounds at birth.
 During the first few days of life, the fawn is concealed in bracken or other suitable undergrowth with its only protection being the camouflage coloring of its coat and the absence of any scent to betray it to predators.

 Fallow deer do much of their feeding in open, grassy areas but require tree cover and undergrowth for shelter.
 Food availability appears to determine whether fallow deer in an area are predominantly grazers or browsers.
+When possible, they feed mainly on herbs and foliage and sometimes on woody browse and grasses.

 ANYTHING YOU GIVE HELPS THE ANIMALS